Stefan Lochner: Panel paintings

 Lochner's major works include three large polyptychs: the Dombild Altarpiece; the Last Judgement, which is broken apart and in several collections; and Nuremberg's Crucifixion.
 Only two attributed paintings are dated; the 1445 Nativity now in the Alte Pinakothek, Munich, and the Presentation in the Temple from 1447, now in Darmstadt.
 There is a smaller, earlier version of the presentation scene at the Calouste Gulbenkian Foundation, Lisbon, dated 1445.
 As secular works grew in demand and religious works became unfashionable in later centuries, 15th-century polyptychs were often broken up and sold as individual works, especially if a panel or section contained an image that could pass as a secular portrait.

 Wing panels and other fragments of Lochner's larger works are today spread across various museums and collections.
-Two surviving double-sided wing panels from an altarpiece with images of saints are in the London's National Gallery and the Wallraf-Richartz Museum, Cologne (this now sawn through so both sides can be displayed on a wall).
+Two surviving double-sided wing panels from an altarpiece with images of saints are in the London National Gallery and the Wallraf-Richartz Museum, Cologne (this is now sawn through so both sides can be displayed on a wall).
 The wings of the Last Judgement originally had six parts, painted on both sides, but have been sawn into twelve individual pictures, now divided between the Wallraf-Richartz Museum, the Alte Pinakothek in Munich and the Städel Museum in Frankfurt.
 It is probably from early in his career, but in subject matter and background differs from other extant and attributed works.
 While the elements are arranged in typical harmony, the composition and tone are unusually dark and dramatic.
 The Crucifixion is also an early work and reminiscent of late medieval painting.
 It has a heavily ornamented gilded background and the smooth flowing quality of the 'soft' Gothic style.

 The extant works repeatedly address the same scenes and themes.
 The nativity is recurrent, while several panels depict the Virgin and Child, often surrounded by a chorus of angels, or in earlier panels, blessed by a hovering representation of God or a dove (representing the Holy Ghost).
 In many instances Mary is enclosed in her usual enclosed garden.
 Several reveal the work of a number of hands, with weaker and less confident passages attributed to workshop members.
 The figures of Mary and Gabriel on the reverse of the Dombild were drawn more rapidly and with less skill than the figures on the main panels, and their drapery is modelled with, according to the art historian Julien Chapuis, a certain "stiffness", while the cross hatching "achieves no clear definition of relief".
 A number of drawings have been associated with him, but only one, a c.
 1450 brush and ink on paper entitled Virgin and Child and now in the Musee du Louvre, is attributed with confidence.